EdungDivinefavour/MailGuard/mailguard-server/scripts/fixtures/README.md

 ## Notes

 All the sensitive data in these files is fake - just for testing.
-Credit cards aren't valid, SIN/SSN numbers are made up.
+The credit cards aren't valid, and the SIN/SSN numbers are made up.
 Feel free to modify them for your own tests.